palantir/atlasdb/docs/source/miscellaneous/doc/adr/0015-batch-asynchronous-post-transaction-unlock-calls.md

   writing to the same rows and committing.

 Transactions may also acquire additional locks as part of AtlasDB's pre-commit condition framework.
-These conditions are arbitrary and we thus do not focus on optimising these, btu.
+These conditions are arbitrary and we thus do not focus on optimising these.

 After a transaction commits, it needs to release the locks it acquired as part of the transaction protocol.
 Releasing the immutable timestamp lock helps AtlasDB keep as few stale versions of data around as possible (which factors into